 Once a blood clot has formed, can I use a straw?

-Once a blood clot has formed over the site in your mouth, that's a good sign that you are on your way to healing after your teeth extraction, but you need to keep it intact.
-The best way to ensure that is to follow the instructions from your dentist following surgery, and make sure to take proper care of the site.
+Once a blood clot has formed over the site in your mouth, that's a good sign that you are on your way to healing after your tooth extraction, but you need to keep it intact.
+The best way to ensure that is to follow the instructions from your dentist following surgery, and take proper care of the site.

-This means you should avoid things drinking through a straw before the amount of time recommended by your dentist has passed—even if the blood clot has already formed.
+This means you should avoid things like drinking through a straw before the time recommended by your dentist has passed—even if the blood clot has already formed.

 How many days after extraction can I use a straw?

-At an absolute minimum, you should wait for 24 hours before you decide to have a drink out of a straw.
+Usually, a minimum of 24 hours is recommended before you decide to have a drink out of straw; however, the cells in charge of healing begin to work after the second or third day.
 In fact, you don't want to do anything that causes a sucking motion, such as spitting or smoking.
 By avoiding the sucking motion, you can prevent dry socket and avoid a whole lot of pain.

 When can I stop worrying about dry socket?

-Dry socket is the most common complication patients experience after teeth extractions.
+Dry socket is the most common complication patients experience after having teeth extracted; it means that bone was exposed because of an absent blood clot and can be quite painful.
 The good news is that you can help prevent dry socket if you avoid certain activities.
 These include smoking, harsh rinsing, drinking hot beverages, and using straws.

 Once your mouth has completely healed, you can stop worrying about the dreaded dry socket.

-By now, you've discovered that you shouldn't drinks from straws for at least the first 24 hours following your dental surgery, but it's even better to wait a few days.
+By now, you've discovered that you shouldn't drink from straws for at least the first 24 hours following your dental surgery, but it's even better to wait a few days.

 After your oral surgery, it's important to follow the directions your dentist gives you so that you can make sure you have a safe and speedy recovery.
 Your dentist will instruct you to avoid drinking from straws, but also other activities that involve a suction motion, like smoking cigarettes or forceful rinsing.